DewellGuerand/LINMA2471---Project/report/main.typ

 === Exact line search

-Both adaptative step method we showed previously were _inexact_ step size.
+Both adaptive step method we showed previously were _inexact_ step size.
 Here we will take a look at _exact_ step size.
 Here is how it is derived:

 Consider the objective value at the new iterate: